vanillawc/.github/README.md

 - [WC-Bullet-Chain][] - A list with a fancy custom decorator
 - [WC-CSV-Table][] - Create a table element from CSV data
 - [WC-CodeMirror][] - Easily embed a CodeMirror editor
-- [WC-Date-Picker][] - A web component that wraps a text input element and adds date-picker functionality to it
+- [WC-DatePicker][] - A web component that wraps a text input element and adds date-picker functionality to it
 - [WC-Demo][] - An web component for demoing other web components
 - [WC-Icon-Rule][] - A spicy horizontal rule
 - [WC-Include][] - Import HTML from an external file